-The challenge most people have when planning to buy a home is how they can get a mortgage.
-The reason why it is difficult to get a mortgage is not far fetched.
-Most people are not used to asking for a home loan from a bank or other financial institutions.
-As a matter of fact, in the United States, purchasing a home is the single biggest financial move for most Americans.
-Home buying is far from an everyday event for most Americans as it occurs once or a few times in a lifetime…. which explains why so few home buyers are fully prepared for the mortgage process.
+The biggest challenge most people face when planning to buy a home is how they’re going to finance it.
+And it’s easy to see why.
+Houses are expensive.
+Buying a home is often considered the biggest financial purchase an individual will make in their life.
+Home buying is far from an everyday event for most Americans, as it typically only occurs once, maybe twice in a lifetime.
+This explains why so few home buyers are fully prepared for the mortgage process.

-A mortgage lender considers ‘time’ to be very important when determining how qualified you are for a mortgage.
-Paying your debt and previous loans, such as car loans will help to increase your creditworthiness.
-Lenders also consider debt-to-income ratio as one of the criteria to approve loans.
+Mortgage lender’s often consider ‘time’ to be one of the most important factors when determining how if you are for a mortgage.
+Paying off your debt and previous loans will help to increase your creditworthiness.
+Lenders also consider debt-to-income ratio as one of the main criteria for approving loans.
 Your debt-to-income ratio is how much debt you have in comparison with the income you make.
 According to the U.S. Consumer Financial Protection Bureau, lenders don’t want to see a ratio that is over 43%, but a ratio lower than 43% is still better.
 Your ratio will improve if you can settle previous term loans or pay off a credit card.
 This can increase the amount you can borrow as well as increase your chances of getting your loan application approved.

 Your chances of getting an approval can be affected by your credit score.
 Credit scores go from 300 – 850, and they are determined by how you pay bills and how you use credit.
 Three major credit bureaus exist in the United States.
 They are TransUnion, Experian and Equifax.
 Each bureau makes use of different criteria, making your credit scores to be slightly different from each other.
 The following are some of the common criteria used in determining a credit score.